Dressing for Golf with Mainline Menswear

 If you are simply kitting yourself out for the new season on the course or if you are hoping to re-create the looks of players on-tour, here we will cast our eye over the ways to do it.

 Historically, golf’s reputation is built on being a slightly luxurious and classy sport, outfits reflected this- past icons wore pique polo shirts, chinos and a solid pair of shoes.
-Although in recent times golf as a sport has become more technological allowing sports firms to wade in and battle to find the most breathable, sweat proof and generally most functional clothing possible.
+Although in recent times golf as a sport has become more technological allowing sports firms to wade in and battle to find the most breathable, sweatproof and generally most functional clothing possible.

-Commercial sponsorship in golf is a multi-million dollar business- perhaps brands recognise this is a platform to stand out and enhance their reputation, a further endorsement of golf’s influence in fashion.
+Commercial sponsorship in golf is a multi-million dollar business- perhaps brands recognise that this is a platform to stand out and enhance their reputation, a further endorsement of golf’s influence in fashion.
 At present some of our very own brands at Mainline Menswear are in partnership with top golfers, how many did you know of?

 Hugo Boss- Martin Kaymer, Henrik Stenson, Luke Guthrie

-German brand boss have strong visibility in golf and their value of the sport is also evident in their Boss Green range which is effectively for a golf playing target audience.
+German brand boss has strong visibility in golf and their value of the sport is also evident in their Boss Green range which is effective for a golf-playing target audience.
 The star of their most recent marketing campaign is native German Martin Kaymer, former world number 1 and a big name on the golfing circuit: a partnership which stands as one of the biggest in the sport, seemingly running parallel to the success he is enjoying on the course.
 Kaymer’s best results actually came before the 2011 agreement with Hugo Boss, having won a major back in 2010 and topping the world rankings for 8 weeks in 2011.
 However, Kaymer played an important part in Europe retaining the Ryder Cup back in 2012, where he sank a crucial putt on the last hole of the tournament- so he should think of the brand as an unlucky omen just yet.

 J. Lindberg- Camilo Villegas